Student Careers

 Each student will experience external workplace activities with the opportunity to visit or meet various employers and work placement providers to give them a real insight into working life.

-Harbour School can also offer help with independent travel training if appropriate to ensure young people can get to and from work safely.
+HSD can also offer help with independent travel training if appropriate to ensure young people can get to and from work safely.

 Each Local Authority has compiled a list of providers who can offer help and support for our students and families during their school life.
 This is called the ‘Local Offer’.